|

 Personal | email me search me |

-Qin songs seem particularly to have appealed to amateur qin societies and to female qin players.
-This and related issues are further discussed on this website under such topics as Women and the Guqin and The Qin in Popular Culture: Novels and Opera.
+Nanjing has particular relevance to the study of qin songs:6 many such songs were created and/or published here.
+These songs seem particularly to have appealed to amateur qin societies and to female qin players.
+This and related issues are further discussed on this website under such topics as The Qin in Popular Culture: Novels and Opera and Women and the Guqin.

 1.